godatadriven/academy-intermediate-python/README.md

 ## Overview

-This one-day training provides a practical skills in Python and its core capabilities.
+This one-day training provides practical skills in Python and its core capabilities.

 ## Working with the project